2020PB/police-brutality/reports/Oregon.md

 ### Journalist shot in hand with explosive | July 24th

-Around 1:30 AM, just hours after a U.S. District Judge blocked federal officers from harming press, a journalist films an explosive projectile shot in their direction.
+Around 1:30 AM, just hours after a U.S. District Judge blocked federal officers from harming press, a journalist films an explosive projectile shot in their direction at 3rd and Main.
 The projectile explodes, striking the journalist in the hand.

 tags: explosive, journalist, less-lethal, projectile, shoot

 id: or-portland-147

-geolocation:
+geolocation: 45.515573,-122.6769583

 **Links**